Siberian sturgeon: Aquaculture

 While wild catches have been generally declining, the Siberian sturgeon is increasingly farmed both for meat and to produce caviar from its roe.
 Because the Lena population of A. baerii completes its lifecycle in fresh water and sexually matures relatively early, it is the most common original broodstock for captive-bred specimens.
 The main producer of Siberian sturgeon caviar is France, while the largest meat producers are Russia and China.

 In Thailand, a tropical country, it is bred in the high mountains of the north in the Royal Project, an initiative of King Rama IX and Queen Sirikit, to obtain meat and roes for consumption alongside rainbow trout.

 Invasive species

 In late October 2023, a 1.8 kg Siberian sturgeon was caught in the Mekong River in Chiang Khong District, Chiang Rai Province, bordering Thailand and Laos.
 Believed that they escaped from a farm in Laos.
 Several have already been captured by local fishermen.
-It remains a mystery how they survive in such a tropical wet in wild.
+It remains a mystery how they survive in such a tropical wet environment in the wild.